soichih/node-htcondor/README.md

 #eventlog:

-allows you to subscribe to condor event log, and to receive callback for each event published.
-You can the monitor job status changes, or any attribute changes to implement some cool features.
+This class allows you to subscribe to condor event log (usually at /var/log/condor/EventLog), and receive callbacks so that you can monitor job status or any other attribute changes.

 ```javascript
 var eventlog = require('htcondor').eventlog